 Some estimates say that 80% of the work involved with data analysis is simply acquiring and preparing the data.
 That’s where a lot of the bottlenecks come from.
 So, a key use of data orchestration is that it can drastically reduce the amount of time spent on those two steps because it’s able to automatically handle the heavy lifting of acquiring and preparing your data.

 Data governance is difficult when your data pipeline is spread across multiple data systems.
 Since your data orchestration tool connects all of your data systems, it’s easier for it to enforce a data governance strategy.

 Remember that orchestration can organize your data in real-time.
-If you’ve created a tracking plan, your data orchestration tool can ensure that data collected complies with that plan.
-If the collected data doesn’t comply with that plan, your orchestration tool can either block the rogue data at the source, or quarantine it until you have time to understand how something slipped past your tracking plan.
+If you’ve created a tracking plan or a data strategy framework, your data orchestration tool can ensure that data collected complies with that plan.
+If the collected data doesn’t comply with that plan, your orchestration tool can either block those data sources, or quarantine them until you have time to understand how something slipped past your tracking plan.

 Data orchestration is built for data governance, and data governance gives you better confidence in your data.
-That helps improve your data analysis.
+That helps improve your data analytics.

 Making data useful with data orchestration

 Data orchestration is all about making your data more useful.
 Too many companies today are leaving their data fragmented and in silos.
 That prevents them from easily getting a full understanding of what their data is telling them.